Artificial intelligence and elections: 2024 elections

 AI-generated content was used during the 2024 Taiwanese presidential election.
-Among the media were: i) A deepfake video of General Secretary of the Chinese Communist Party Xi Jinping which showed him supporting the presidential elections.
-Created on social media, the video was "widely circulated" and often "accompanied by claims that Xi supported candidates from one of the two opposition parties". ii) In a deepfake video U.S. congressman Rob Wittman is shown appearing to support Taiwan's Democratic Progressive Party.
+Among the media were: A deepfake video of General Secretary of the Chinese Communist Party Xi Jinping which showed him supporting the presidential elections.
+Created on social media, the video was "widely circulated" and often "accompanied by claims that Xi supported candidates from one of the two opposition parties".
+In a deepfake video U.S. congressman Rob Wittman is shown appearing to support Taiwan's Democratic Progressive Party.
 The video shows him saying that the U.S. would increase its military support, accelerating "all arms sales to Taiwan."
 It was shown on various social media platforms.

 United Kingdom

 2024 elections

 The Centre for Emerging Technology and Security provided a report on the threat of AI to the 2024 UK general election.
 The reports' findings said that the impact of AI was limited but may damage the democratic system.

-In the run up to the UK 2024 general elections, AI-generated videos spread extensively on social media including: i) A deepfake video showed then PM Rishi Sunak claiming that he would "require 18-year-olds to be sent to active war zones in Gaza and Ukraine as part of their national service".
-The video had more than 400,00 views. ii) A deepfake video showed PM Keir Starmer "swearing repeatedly at a staffer".
+In the run up to the UK 2024 general elections, AI-generated videos spread extensively on social media including: A deepfake video showed then-Prime Minister Rishi Sunak claiming that he would "require 18-year-olds to be sent to active war zones in Gaza and Ukraine as part of their national service".
+The video had more than 40,000 views.
+A deepfake video showed PM Keir Starmer "swearing repeatedly at a staffer".
 Comments from the original poster included calling Starmer a "disgusting bully".
 The social media site showing the video refused to delete it despite requests.

 Entrepreneur Steve Endacott from the south of England created "AI Steve," an AI avatar as the face of his campaign for member of parliament.